mhdemo/work_sample_3/README.md

 ## Data Sources

-The data used for this analysis contains a wide range of information of information pertaining to Formula One races from 1950 through 2017.
-The data is currently separated into various tables.
+The data used for this analysis contains a wide range of information related to Formula One races from 1950 through 2017.
+The data are currently separated into various tables.
 Part of this exercise will require me to verify the accuracy of the data and combine the tables into a more easy to interpret format.
 The data used for this analysis can be found at the following Kaggle link. <br> [F1 Race Data](https://www.kaggle.com/cjgdev/formula-1-race-data-19502017)

 ## Data Import